-Higher education institutions contribute to water resources programs through research and other activities.
 The University of Rhode Island has significant involvement in state water resource issues.
-Programs play a variety of important roles and collectively provide services that support state water quality management including acquisition, mapping and dissemination of data, water quality monitoring, policy analysis, program development, scientific research, training and technical assistance, and public outreach.
-The following programs have long records of involvement.
+Its programs collectively support state water quality management through the acquisition, mapping and dissemination of data, water quality monitoring, policy analysis, program development, scientific research, training and technical assistance, and public engagement and outreach.
+Several of the following programs have long records of involvement.

-College of Life Sciences and Environment
+College of Life Sciences and Environment: